Meet The Team – Mattias

-What’s your favourite thing about Antarctica?
+What’s your favorite thing about Antarctica?
 The grandeur of the landscape.
-In an environment like Antarctica you often feel quite humble, due to the raw and fantastic nature.
+In an environment like Antarctica, you often feel quite humble, due to the raw and fantastic nature.

-What is your favourite Antarctic animal?
-The Albatrosses and the Petrels lies close to my heart and it’s really hard to pick just one out of so many fantastic animals.
+What is your favorite Antarctic animal?
+The Albatrosses and the Petrels lie close to my heart and it’s really hard to pick just one out of so many fantastic animals.
 But if I have to it would be the Snow Petrel.
 Another fun and interesting bird is the Snowy Sheathbill, with its quirky character.

 What do you love about your job at PL?
 I love to be there when our guests see Antarctica for the first time, as well as to guide them through this fantastic part of the world.
 Another thing that makes PL a great company to work for are all the nice people you get to work with.

-What is your favourite place that you have traveled to?
+What is your favorite place that you have traveled to?
 South Georgia and Galapagos.